-CSU administration recognizes that administration has no jurisdiction over property privately rented by students, however, anytime an organization is represented anywhere, we reserve the right to impose governance over behavior of those members and / or the organization itself as it is a reflection of the university.

-If the general public perceives or could perceive an event to be hosted by a CSU organization, the university will recognize it as such, thereby, reserving the right to impose the risk management policies and / or sanctions as deemed appropriate regardless of the location.
-(See above policy)
+The administration of CSU reserves the right to modify these policies at any time.
+CSU has no jurisdiction over property privately owned or rented by students, however, anytime an organization is represented anywhere, we reserve the right to impose governance over behavior of those members and / or the organization itself as it is a reflection on the university.
+If the public at large perceives or could perceive an event to be hosted by a CSU organization, the university will recognize it as such, thereby, reserving the right to impose sanctions and / or to request that risk management policies by followed regardless of location.
+The Greek Advisor is to act as the advisor to all

-The Greek Advisor is to act as the advisor to all Greek governing bodies, (i.e. Greek Council, Panhellenic Council, Panhellenic Council, and Interfraternal Council).
+Greek governing bodies (Greek Council, Panhellenic Council, National Pan-Hellenic Council, and Interfraternal Council).
 Anyone else working with these organizations must do so under the approval and guidance of the Greek Advisor.